The Ultimate Guide: ACC for dummies.

 So, you consider playing Assetto Corsa Competizione (ACC), huh?
 Well, there’s some things you should, or maybe want to, know before you begin.

 Content: This game chooses quality over quantity for its content.
-It operates on a license by SRO (Stephane Ratel Organisation), and contains the GT World Challenge Europe (formerly Blancpain Sprint & Endurance series) 2018 & 2019 season, as well as the 2019 Intercontinental GT Challenge as a paid DLC.
-As such, the base game has eleven tracks to choose from, fifteen if you count the DLC.
-The cars are all GT3 cars, but a GT4 paid DLC featuring the 2019 GT4 Europe season has been announced.
+It operates on a license by SRO (Stephane Ratel Organisation), and contains the GT World Challenge Europe (formerly Blancpain Sprint & Endurance series) 2018 & 2019 season, as well as four additional paid DLC’s for a total of 19 tracks and 37 cars.
 If you rather have quantity over quality, might I suggest you start off with Assetto Corsa (1)?

 Simulation: ACC is a deep simulation.
 It’s not a racing game, it’s a racing simulation.
 Don’t call it a game unless you want to have hordes of angry simracers breathing down your neck.
 It being a simulation, you need to treat the car you’re driving like you’d be driving a real car on a real track.
 If you want to drift/wallride through corners, you might be better off not bothering with this one.